 Most couples tend to have family-only or wedding party-only events prior to the ceremony, but you don’t want to list those events publicly and risk offending guests (gasp) if they inquire about them and they’re not supposed to be included.

-The days of having to figure out which events to leave off your site and which to discuss separately with your ‘exclusive’ guests will soon be over, thanks to an upcoming feature with Joy.
-Launching in May 2019, you’ll be able to easily schedule event privacy for each guest.
+The days of having to figure out which events to leave off your site and which to discuss separately with your ‘exclusive’ guests will soon be over.
+With Joy you can easily schedule event privacy for each guest.
 This means you can list all of your events, control who can see what, and rest assured that no one feels left out.

 4. Create a FAQ page to nip common questions in the bud